jamesward/helloblueeyes/README.md

 ----------------

 1. You can access a local instance of the services:
-   1. Hello service:
+   * Hello service:

     http://localhost:8585/hello

-   2. HTML service:
+   * HTML service:

     http://localhost:8585/

-   3. JSON service (without the correct `Content-Type header` there will be no response from the JSON service).
+   * JSON service (without the correct `Content-Type header` there will be no response from the JSON service).

     curl --header "Content-Type:application/json" http://localhost:8585/json

 2. Access [Mike Slinn's](http://micronauticsresearch.com) Heroku instance:
-   a.
-Hello service:
+   * Hello service:

     http://strong-galaxy-4334.herokuapp.com/hello

-   b.
-HTML service:
+   * HTML service:

     http://strong-galaxy-4334.herokuapp.com

-   c.
-JSON service (without the correct `Content-Type header` there will be no response from the JSON service).
+   * JSON service (without the correct `Content-Type header` there will be no response from the JSON service).

     curl --header "Content-Type:application/json" http://strong-galaxy-4334.herokuapp.com/json